Haydn Ross: Development

-In 1991, Haydn pretended to go missing in the bush in an attempt to reconcile his warring parents.
-Things didn't go to plan when he fell down a mineshaft.
+In the TV Week issue dated 29 December 1990, a reporter revealed that writers had planned a love triangle storyline for Haydn in early 1991.
+They previewed that Haydn would become "embroiled" in the story that also features Sophie and Blake Dean (Les Hill).
+During this time, producers also cast Belinda Giblin to play Haydn's mother and Michael's ex-wife, Cynthia Ross.
+A TV Week writer revealed that Cynthia would "turn up in Summer Bay to wreak havoc."
+Later that year, Haydn pretended to go missing in the bush in an attempt to reconcile his warring parents.
+Things did not go to plan when he fell down a mineshaft.
 Black said that Michael "raced to the rescue of his son".
 But Haydn "didn't stay long in the bay" and he then exited the show.

-On 1 January 1994, a reporter from TV Week announced that Hill had agreed to reprise the role of Haydn for a two month guest stint.
+In the 25 September 1993 issue of TV Week, a reporter confirmed that Hill had agreed to reprise the role of Haydn after a year long break, in which he attended Sydney University.
+Hill signed up for a two-month guest stint and began filming on 6 December.
+Producers were keen to create "some on-screen heat" between Haydn and Finlay Roberts (Tina Thomsen), after learning Hill and Thomsen were in a relationship.
 Hill told a reporter from Inside Soap that Haydn returns because he feels it is the right time to rebuild his relationship with Michael.
 Ally Oliver from Inside Soap reported that Michael is "thrilled to see him back and more than ready to forgive his son for their troubled past together."
 He added that Haydn appears to have "grown up".
 But in addition to this, Haydn has also got himself "so deeply in debt from his gambling habits".
 Hill explained that Haydn is "not a bad guy".
 While he is "completely addicted" and "so wrapped up" with gambling, those around him "feel sorry for him more than anything else".
 Haydn needs all the help he can get but is not prepared to tell Michael the truth.
-Producers also created a new romance for Haydn with Finlay Roberts (Tina Thomsen).
+He also forms a romance with Finlay.

 Hill and Thomsen had begun an off-screen relationship together three years prior.
 Producers were inspired by their romance and decided that their character should enter into a relationship.
 Oliver said that producers "were taking a gamble" in case the actors fell out on set.
 But Thomsen told the writer that she and Hill were on set, they had made an effort to keep their personal lives separate from their work.
 She added that when they left the studios they would "give each other a big hug" and normality would resume.
 On-screen Finlay cannot resist Haydn's charms and they get together.
-Thomsen told Oliver that Haydn is "tall, handsome, he's sincere and he's nice to her - what more could a girl want?"
+Thomsen told Oliver that Haydn is "tall, handsome, he's sincere and he's nice to her – what more could a girl want?"

 He later has a "fling" with Marilyn Chambers (Emily Symons) and producers later cast Melissa Bell to play Haydn's ex-girlfriend, Suzie Hudson, who is pregnant with his child.